DataFire/Integrations/integrations/generated/osf/README.md

       * size `integer`: Size of the file in bytes.
     * id `string`: The identifier of the file version.
     * links `object`: Links to alternative representations of the file version entity.
+      * download `string`: The Waterbutler API route for downloading the version.
       * html `string`: A link to the html version page.
+      * render `string`: A Waterbutler API route for rendering the version.
       * self `string`: A link to the detail page for a file version.
     * type `string`: The type identifier of the file versions entity (`file_versions`).